Edwin Shneidman’s Ten Commonalities of Suicide

 - The common perceptual state in suicide is constriction.

 Constriction is a state in which a person with thoughts of suicide loses their ability to think in abstract terms, see alternatives and problem solve.
 Thinking becomes narrowly focused to an either/or thought process.
 Constriction is a very dangerous state for the suicidal person.

 - The common action in suicide is escape (egression).

 We have all at times wished for an escape or break from something in our life however it is important to distinguish between a need for a temporary break such as a vacation and a need for a permanent escape.
 The act of suicide is intended as a permanent escape from intolerable, unendurable pain.

 - The common interpersonal act in suicide is communication of intention.

 Most people with thoughts of suicide communicate their intentions in some way.
 This may be done consciously or unconsciously.
-We often refer to these communications as warnings signs.
+We often refer to these communications as warning signs.
 LivingWorks refers to these communications as “invitations” to tell us that a response is required.
 Since humans are very unique and creative invitations can vary significantly however there are some common invitations to be alert to.

 - The common consistency in suicide is with lifelong patterns.

 Throughout our lives we develop and/or learn ways of coping with challenges, life transitions, psychological and emotional pain.
 Individuals who experience thoughts of suicide may have developed or learned unsuccessful methods of coping with stressors that affect their capacity to deal with psychological and emotional pain.
 An inability to cope successfully contributes to thoughts of suicide.

 Edwin Shneidman often referred to as the father of suicidology began studying suicide after WW2.
 One of the leaders in suicide research, training and prevention he founded the Los Angeles Suicide Prevention Centre and later the American Association of Suicidology.